RayBytes/nova-api/README.md

 # ☄️ Nova API Server
-Reverse proxy server for OpenAI's API.
+Reverse proxy server for "Closed"AI's API.

 ## Install
 Assuming you have a new version of Python 3 and pip installed: